wjxtank2010/Georgetown_2016_Fall_QPR/README.rst

 After doing answer extraction, if there are only one answer in a document, the document gets a answer extraction score ``"1"`` by ``1-0`` (0 means no noise).

 If there are multiple answers, calculate the ``average word distance`` of each answer and ``selected features`` (features relevant to person, e.g. name, address, email...).
 For example, if the selected features are name, address, email, there are 2 names, 1 address, 0 email, 3 answers found in the document, the ``average word distance`` for the ``answer_i`` defined as:

 ::
 avg_dis_i = (|P_name_1 - P_ans_i| + |P_name_2 - P_ans_i| + |P_address_1 - P_ans_i|)/3

+where P means percentage word position in whole document.

 The better is the answer, the smaller is the average word distance for that answer.
 We use an answer extraction score to stand for the quality of the answer.
 Corresponding ``answer extraction score`` is ``1 - avg_dis_i``.
 The ``"denoise"`` is done in ``clarify`` function in main.py.

 Ranking
 =======

 After we got the candidate answers, ``validation score`` and ``answer extraction score``, we need to do a rank to see which document is better, namely we need to get a ``final score`` for each document.
-What we define here is
+What we define here is:

 ::
     ``final score`` = ``validation score`` * ``answer extraction score``